Does Homeowners Insurance Cover Furnace Replacement?

 Utility Failure

-Damage resulting from external utility issues, such as electrical surges or gas leaks outside of the home, might not be covered.
+Damage from external utility issues, such as electrical surges or gas leaks outside your home, typically isn't covered.

 business icon